-We have around 7,000 undergraduate students and 2,500 postgraduate students at present.
+We have over 8,200 undergraduate students and over 3,400 postgraduate students at present.

 Stirling has welcomed international students onto the campus for many years.
-The University is proud of its international community and has anywhere between 12 to 15 percent of its student population from outside the UK each year.
-There are over 85 different nationalities represented on campus, creating a truly diverse international community which never fails to make a lasting impression on those who study here.
+The University is proud of its international community and has around 23 percent of its student population from outside the UK each year.
+There are 115 different nationalities represented on campus, creating a truly diverse international community which never fails to make a lasting impression on those who study here.

 The University has accommodation for over 3,000 students on campus and in the city of Stirling itself.
 Almost all international students take advantage of the University accommodation service which provides various living options.
 All are on, or within walking distance of, the campus.
 Students who come to Stirling for more than one year often choose to move out of University accommodation into private houses or flats after their first year.
 A range of accommodation is available (including some en suite and family accommodation) and international students will normally be housed with both UK and overseas students.